tisba/dotfiles/README.md

 Run `housekeeping`.

-This will update homebrew, update RVM, update OMZ, update/install some essential global gems (e.g. bundler) and cleanup caches.
+This will update homebrew, ruby-install, OMZ, some essential global gems (e.g. bundler) and cleanup caches.

 ### Miscellaneous